GhostCat12/Breast-Cancer-Screening-ML-Pipeline/README.md

 |Count|	959|	956|	930|	913|	885|	960|

 <br>
-<b>Appendix 2a:</b> Evaluation metrics data (from Orange toolkit) of K values ranging from 3 to 25 using Euclidean Distance of uniform weight.
+<b>Appendix 2a:</b> Evaluation metrics data (from Orange3 toolkit) of K values ranging from 3 to 25 using Euclidean Distance of uniform weight.

 |KNN Uniform Weight|	AUC|	CA|	F1|	Precision|	Recall|
 | :---: | :---: | :---: | :---: | :---: | :---: |